Logo of the Welsh Rugby Union

 The Welsh Rugby Union logo is the emblem used by the Welsh Rugby Union (WRU) and has become associated with Wales.
-The emblem is based on the Prince of Wales's feathers, a heraldic badge associated with the Prince of Wales since the early 17th century, however the badge's English origin has prompted calls by some Welsh people for the WRU to change their logo for a design more historically linked to Wales.
+The emblem is based on the Prince of Wales's feathers, a heraldic badge associated with the Prince of Wales since the early 17th century by British holders of the title, however the badge's English origin has prompted calls by some Welsh people for the WRU to change their logo for a design more historically linked to Wales.
 The use of the feathers by the WRU date back to its founding, with a stylistic modification of the logo taking place in the 1990s.

 Description

 The current emblem used by the Welsh Rugby Union (WRU) is based on the Prince of Wales's feathers which features a gold coronet with three white (or silver) ostrich feathers behind it.

 The emblem is used to represent the Prince of Wales, although as the emblem is applied prior to the official investiture of the title Prince of Wales, it is "technically the [heraldic] badge of the Duke of Cornwall, or Heir Apparent".
 The emblem has its origins with English royal Edward the Black Prince in the 14th century, who inherited the standard and the emblem's motto from Queen Phillipa, his mother.
 The emblem has been associated with the Prince of Wales since the early 17th century, although associated with English holders of the title, as it was not associated with Princes of Wales that were native-born to Wales, the last being Owain Glyndŵr who died around 1415.
 The design of the three feathers are said to be based on the French Fleur de Lys.